Konler/Konler/README.md

 #  Hey, welcome to my profile!

-I'm Java Developer from Moscow, Russia.
+I'm Java Developer from Russia.

 ### Work with